Vantelin Dome Nagoya

 It has served as the home stadium for the Chunichi Dragons professional baseball team since its opening.
 It has also served the Orix BlueWave and Kintetsu Buffaloes, and hosted a single group stage game of the 2024 WBSC Premier12.

 The official theme song for the Nagoya Dome, "Here for You", was written by local FM radio disc jockey James Havens and released on CD by Victor Entertainment.

 Nagoya Dome interior from top level behind home plate.
-Yakult Swallows and Chunichi Dragons are playing.